kota-yata/portfolio/src/contents/pages/about/en.md

 - [EPSON Hacktrek 2021 Champion](https://openinnovation.epson.com/en/topics/20210826_2/)

 ## About My Blog
-Although most of the contents are written in Japanese so far, I'm thinking of writing all posts in English during this exchange year.
-If you find something wrong in my posts, please let me know via Twitter, GitHub or email.
+Although most of the contents are written in Japanese so far, I am planning to write some artciles in English.
+For those who cannot read Japanese, subscribe [my RSS feed](https://kota-yata.com/rss.xml) and wait for it!!